covertnine/c9-starter/readme.txt

 == Upgrade Notice ==

+= 2.4.6 =
+* Updated post thumbnail sizes so C9 Post Grid Blocks have better options for thumbnail imagery so you may want to use the Regenerate Thumbnails plugin to create new thumbnail sizes.
+Be sure to update any C9 Post Grid blocks to use new thumbnail sizes once you run the thumbnails regeneration.

 = 2.4.2 =
 * Updated single post header size settings may need to be saved again as we added large, small, and a hidden option in 2.4.1